SuperJohan64/D2R-AHK-Runner/README.md

 ***NOTE - Using these scripts while playing on Battle.Net may result in you getting banned.
 This is for single player Only!***

-This is a collection of AutoHotKey, PowerShell, and Batch scripts for Diablo II: Resurrected single player that gives you macros to easily create new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter).
+This is a collection of AutoHotKey, PowerShell, and Batch scripts for Diablo II: Resurrected single player that gives you macros to easily create new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter/releases).
 It also has macros for changing the Players X difficulty, launching D2R, launching the MF_run_counter and backing up your single player characters.

 # Instructions

 1. Download and install [AutoHotKey](https://www.autohotkey.com).
+2. Download [mf_timer.exe](https://github.com/oskros/MF_run_counter/releases) and move it to the same folder as these scripts.
+3. Run [mf_timer.exe](https://github.com/oskros/MF_run_counter/releases) and setup your profile.
+Refer to [oskros' readme](https://github.com/oskros/MF_run_counter#readme) for instructions.
+Do not setup Automode.
-2. Create a shortcut for Diablo II: Resurrected and move it to the same folder as these scripts.
+4. Create a shortcut for Diablo II: Resurrected and move it to the same folder as these scripts.
 The shortcut must be named "Diablo II Resurrected" exactly.
-3. Right click on the "Diablo II Resurrected" shortcut and add ` --exec="launch OSI"` to end of the Target's path.
+5. Right click on the "Diablo II Resurrected" shortcut, select Properties, and add ` --exec="launch OSI"` to end of the Target's path.
 Make sure there's a space between the path and ` --exec="launch OSI"`.
-4. Download [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter/releases) and move [mf_timer.exe](https://github.com/oskros/MF_run_counter/releases) to the same folder as these scripts.
-5. Run [mf_timer.exe](https://github.com/oskros/MF_run_counter/releases) and setup your profile.
-Refer to [oskros' readme](https://github.com/oskros/MF_run_counter#readme) for instructions.
-Do not setup Automode.
 6. Run the "D2R AHK Runner.ahk" file and use the macros below.

 # Macros